Water Quality Information

 Current Water Quality

-Through most of the 58-mile stretch of the White River through Hamilton and Marion Counties, the river does not meet state water quality standards for swimming or recreational use and for fish consumption, which is why we always recommend “feet, not face” when touching the river and why the Indiana State Department of Health has issued fish consumption advisories to limit the number of fish they advise eating.
-There are two places where the river DOES meet EPA swimming standards: from about 67th Street to just north of 82nd Street in Indianapolis and adjacent to River Road Park in Carmel.
+Through most of the 58-mile stretch of the White River through Hamilton and Marion Counties, the river does not meet state water quality standards for swimming or recreational use, which is why we always recommend “feet, not face” when touching the river.
+The one place where the river DOES meet EPA swimming standards: from the northern edge of Broad Ripple Park at about 67th Street to Oliver’s Woods just north of 82nd Street in Indianapolis.
+And like most streams in Indiana, the Indiana State Department of Health has issued fish consumption advisories to limit the number of fish they advise eating.
 You can learn more about the health of any waterway in the nation through the EPA’s How’s My Waterway tool.

 River Pollutants